airspeed-velocity/asv/docs/source/using.rst

 combine results from multiple machines, the normal workflow is to commit these results to a source code repository alongside the results from other machines.
-These results are then collated and "published" altogether into a single interactive website for viewing.
+These results are then collated and "published" altogether into a single interactive website for viewing (see :ref:`viewing-results`).

 You can also continue to generate benchmark results for other commits, or for new benchmarks and continue to throw them in the ``results``